Aiven-Open/pghoard/README.rst

 Optional requirements include:

-* azure_ for Microsoft Azure object storage
+* azure_ for Microsoft Azure object storage (patched version required, see link)
 * botocore_ for AWS S3 (or Ceph-S3) object storage
 * google-api-client_ for Google Cloud object storage
 * cryptography_ for backup encryption and decryption (version 0.8 or newer required)